Jamal Khashoggi: Turkish response

 On 31 October 2018, Istanbul's chief prosecutor released a statement saying that Khashoggi had been strangled as soon as he entered the consulate building, and that his body was dismembered and disposed of.
-This was the first such accusation by a Turkish government figure.
-Unknown to the Saudis, the consulate had been bugged by Turkish intelligence and both the planning and the execution were recorded.
+This was the first such accusation by a member of the Turkish government.
+Unknown to the Saudis, the consulate had been bugged by Turkish intelligence, and both the planning and the execution had been recorded.
 His body may have been dissolved in acid, according to Turkish officials, and his last words captured on an audio recording were reported as "I can't breathe."
 The recording was subsequently released by the Turkish government.
-Officials believed this recording contained evidence that Khashoggi was assassinated on the orders of the Saudi royal family.
+Around September 2019, the Daily Sabah published a transcription of the audio in which it is implied Khashoggi was asphixiated by smothering.
+Officials believed the recording contained evidence that Khashoggi was assassinated on the orders of the Saudi royal family.

 On 25 March 2020, the Istanbul prosecutor's office said that it had prepared an indictment against 20 suspects over the killing of Khashoggi: